seb86/download-counter/README.md

 The script can be forked and changed to any plugin on the WordPress.org repository.

-Two variables are all that are required to change for your own.

 > _The script is currently set to my [Auto Load Next Post](https://wordpress.org/plugins/auto-load-next-post/) plugin._

+#### 🔧 Variables

+Two variables are all that are required to change for your own plugin download counter.

 Plugin slug: `$plugin_slug = 'auto-load-next-post'`